TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 55/Psalms 55.3.md

 ---

-Because of the voice of the enemy, Because of the oppression of the wicked; For they cast iniquity upon me, And in anger they persecute me.
+Because of the voice of the enemy, Because of the oppression of the wicked.
+For they bring suffering on me.
+In anger they hold a grudge against me.